Say What You Mean

 Another potential speed bump to smooth communication is jargon.
 Everyone on your team might know what is meant by “level set” or “ducks in a row” when it comes to a campaign or project.
 But to someone who hasn’t been privy to every meeting or internal conversation, this sort of language may seem meaningless or misleading.
 Taking the time to explain how a tactic has the potential to reach an untapped market audience—rather than using buzzword shorthand—can make for a more collaborative and inclusive conversation.

 Plus, layering on corporate speak can also have the unintended consequence of making it seem like someone doesn’t know what they’re talking about or, maybe even worse, hasn’t done their job and is attempting to dance around that fact.

 When you’re in the business of communicating, taking a minute to consider your intended audience and how they receive information—just like you would when creating a campaign—can make all the difference in how your message resonates.
 After all, you wouldn’t ask your significant other if dinner is solutionized.

-Top 15 Entries on Our Jargon Hit List
+Top 15 Entries on Our Buzzwords Hit List

 - Let’s align on this later.

 - Get the ball rolling.